16 ways to drive website traffic and increase search ranking

 1. Become an SEO expert

-SEO, or search engine optimization, should be the cornerstone of your traffic strategy when determining how to drive traffic to your website.
+SEO, or search engine optimization, should be the cornerstone of your strategy when determining how to drive traffic to your website.
 In fact, just about every other tip in this article relates to SEO in one way or another.

 To do this, Google uses an algorithm that scores the quality and relevance of each webpage for a particular search term.
 Those that are deemed the best and most relevant to the person searching will display at the top of the results.